Mikuelify/Skyrat-tg/modular_skyrat/modules/necromorphs/_TODO.md

 		-  Needs to be refactored specifically for Necromorph Master
 		-  Remove all prior reference to blob.
 		-  Biomass generation
+	- Engine Status
+		- Containment
+		- Power Generation
+		- Required
+			- R&D
+				- Can operate the activation and management tools.
+			- Engineering
+				- Can build the containment system.
+		- Causes hallucinations.

 -  Marker (AI)